daganyahyaawaleh/Telecom-Infrastructure-Monitoring--DC-Power-Availability-and-Critical-Alarm-Analysis/README.md

 - 20+ million rows historically

 Although this project uses synthetic data, it is designed to closely replicate real operational patterns.

 ---
+## Business Context

+Telecom infrastructure relies heavily on stable power systems to ensure service continuity.

+Power failures and battery limitations can lead to service outages, impacting network availability and SLA commitments.

+This project simulates a monitoring system used to:
+- Track voltage levels
+- Detect service downtime
+- Measure reliability metrics (MTTR, MTBF)

+---